openvinotoolkit/workbench_aux/docs/Install_DL_Workbench.md

 curl -o start_workbench.sh https://raw.githubusercontent.com/openvinotoolkit/workbench_aux/master/start_workbench.sh && bash start_workbench.sh -IMAGE_NAME openvino/workbench -TAG latest
 ```

-> **NOTE**: Execution of any of the above commands starts the DL Workbench in the interactive mode
+> **NOTE**: Execution any of the above commands starts the DL Workbench in the interactive mode
 > with CPU support only.
 Go to the <a href="#args">List of All Arguments</a> for other options.

 #### Step-by-Step Start